KiritoNya/htmlutils/README.md

 # htmlutils
-A wrapper which has some useful features for working on HTTP requests
+A wrapper written in GO which has some useful features for working on HTTP requests